• Skip to primary navigation

 Paint the canvases.

 First, I laid out the three square canvases.
 Then, I painted them with acrylic paint using a disposable brush.
-I let it dry between coats for about 2 hours and added two coats.
-This helped remove the streakiness of the paint.
-Making sure I painted the sides of the canvases as well.
+I let it dry between coats for about 2 hours and added two coats, which helped remove the streakiness of the paint.
+I also made sure to paint the sides of the canvases.

 Line up where the doily runner will lay and cut.

-Then, I added the runner and determined where the edges of the runner would fall.
+Then, I added the runner and determined where its edges would fall.
 Since it was wider than the canvas, I wrapped the doily runner points around the sides.
-I cut the runner into three pieces to cover the edges to make sure when they were glued; the edges were hidden by the sides and back.
+I cut the runner into three pieces to cover the edges to ensure that when they were glued, the edges were hidden by the sides and back.
 I cut off any excess runner in the center I didn't need.

 Glue the runner to the painted/dried canvases.